 The point of a custom build is to meet a particular requirement or style and design.
 In that, we can have so many variables in how the building is specified, such as size, materials, finish and installation.
 It means that rarely are any two buildings the same..

 We don't limit ourselves to a small area and travel across most parts of the country

-To try and provide an answer here are a couple of examples of what we created and how much it cost.
+To try and provide an answer here are a couple of examples of what we created and how much it cost at the time.

 Here we have a greenhouse and potting shed combination.
 The building has an 8 foot wide by 6 foot 6 inches deep greenhouse and is extended out to include a further 4 foot 6 inch storage shed.
 The major element of this build was the height as the client was a full 6 feet 4 inches tall !!!
 The dividing wall was reinforced to accept shelving on both sides.